Opportunities Available for Fall 2014

-Through exposure to projects that employ mathematics in non-traditional ways, the goal of the Numb3rs Project is to move student understanding beyond rote memorization to the development of deep conceptual understanding of BIG IDEAS in mathematics.
+Through exposure to projects that employ mathematics in non-traditional ways, the goal of the NUMB3RS Project is to move the thinking of both Stonehill students, and the PK-12 students we work with, beyond rote memorization to the development of deep conceptual understanding of BIG IDEAS in mathematics.

 How to Apply

-Download and complete the School Based Enrichment Program Application.
-Print completed application.
-Sign and submit completed application to Karen L. Anderson, Education Department (E104).
+Download and complete the School Based Enrichment Program Application, then print the entire document.
+Sign and submit the completed application to Karen L. Anderson, Education Department (E104).
 Late applications will not be considered.